-In future posts we’ll tell you:
+In our blog posts we’ll tell you:

 - What you can expect to eat, where you’ll stay and how you’ll wash